kiwicom/orbit-compose/docs/03-components/05-input/radio.md

 ## UI testing

-Slotting API allows you to add testTag to particular component parts.
+The Slotting API allows you to add a `testTag` to particular component parts.
 Utilize `assertIsSelected` and `assertIsNotSelected` to check the state.

 ```kotlin